Dead Minute by Gerardo Chiriboga

 DEAD MINUTE

-It crept in, whispering its morbid secrets.
+creeping in, whispering morbid secrets.

-It took the pulse of my voice
+It felt the pulse of my voice

-and on its centuries-old clock
+and, on its centuries-old clock,

 measured the edges of my nerves.